clarin-eric/resource-families-html-generator/README.md

 ```

 #### Via CI:
+The html tables for resource families can be generated via GitHub.
+Push new .csv files to `/resouce_families` and after processing they will appear in gh-pages branch.

 ### CSV format
 In order to create html table from .csv file with default rules, the file requires __all of following columns__ (order not important).
 Note that names of columns are case sensitive.
 If you need generator to consider additional columns contact <michal@clarin.eu> or adjust __rules.json__.

+Make sure, that your .csv files use ; (semicolon) as a column separator.

 Single cell may containt multiple paragraphs or structures split with __#SEP__ separator.
 Following the example below the Description cell consists of 3 paragraphs.
 Some of the cells depend on others, looking into Buttons cell there are 2 buttons names split with the separator and respective URLs in Buttons_URL.